icebreaker/icebreaker.github.com/_posts/2025-07-31-2025-july-retrospective.md

 The Internet as we know it today, will be nothing more than a distant memory in the next 5 to 15 years.
 Local neighborhood networks will become a thing again, and piracy will skyrocket.

 I would have never ever thought that I'd have to write about anything like this in my lifetime, let alone in the 21st century.
 Yet, here we are at the cross-roads.
 One road leading to free and uncensored exchange of information as it was always meant to be, while the other leading to intellectual darkness.
-And the path has been chosen for us, yet again by the descendants of farmers and shoemakers; the likes of which have left nothing by death and destruction behind.
+And the path has been chosen for us, yet again by the descendants of farmers and shoemakers; the likes of whom have left nothing but death and destruction behind.

 But one thing is crystal clear, *socialist brain-rot* is a hell of a drug.